 Speaking of rainbows, Northampton’s delightful rainbow crosswalk is not to be missed, and neither is nearby Thornes Marketplace, which boasts a bevy of shops, eateries, and wellness studios.
 The shops are also a short walk to the Northampton Brewery which was a sweet and spacious place to scarf down our next meal.
 Yes, they serve lots of food, not just beverages!

 Thornes was where I got the DELICIOUS blueberry balsamic vinegar (shown below in my sweet baby’s iron grip) which is currently encouraging me eat vast quantities of salad, just to taste the condiment’s sweet notes again.

 So, where to stay in Northampton?
 (Yes, it is definitely worth at least one overnight!)
-We enjoyed the Hotel Northampton (click to see pricing), and its location in the center of town can’t be beat.
+We enjoyed the (affiliate link) Hotel Northampton (click to see pricing), and its location in the center of town can’t be beat.